Aloha Airlines Flight 243

-Aloha Airlines Flight 243 (IATA: AQ243, ICAO: AAH243) was a scheduled domestic passenger flight flown by Aloha Airlines between Hilo and Honolulu in Hawaii.
-On April 28, 1988, a Boeing 737-297 serving the flight suffered extensive damage after an explosive decompression in flight, caused by part of the fuselage breaking due to poor maintenance and metal fatigue.
+Aloha Airlines Flight 243 was a scheduled domestic passenger flight flown by Aloha Airlines between Hilo and Honolulu in Hawaii.
+On April 28, 1988, the Boeing 737-200 airplane serving the flight suffered extensive damage after an explosive decompression in flight, caused by part of the fuselage breaking due to poor maintenance and metal fatigue.
 The plane was able to land safely at Kahului Airport on Maui.
 The one fatality, flight attendant Clarabelle "C.B."
 Lansing, was ejected from the airplane.
 Sixty-five passengers and crew were injured.
 The substantial damage inflicted by the decompression, the loss of one cabin crew member, and the safe landing of the aircraft established the accident as a significant event in the history of aviation, with far-reaching effects on aviation safety policies and procedures.

 Background

 Aircraft

 The aircraft involved was a Boeing 737-297 registered as N73711, manufactured in 1969.
 Prior to the accident, it had accumulated 35,496 flight hours in 89,680 flight cycles (takeoffs and landings), owing to its use on short flights; however, this also meant that the maximum altitude and pressure differential was not reached on every flight, so the number of equivalent full pressurization cycles was significantly less.
 During the 737 certification, a representative half section of its fuselage went through 150,000 full pressurization cycles (two times the economic design life goal of 75,000 cycles and 51,000 hours); however, this did not consider effects of corrosion in real practice.
 At the time of the accident, Aloha Airlines operated the two highest flight-cycle Boeing 737s in the world, with the accident aircraft being number two.